-Students and district employees shall receive periodic training related to recognizing and preventing unlawful discrimination and harassment.
-District employees shall receive additional training related to handling reports of unlawful discrimination and harassment.
-The training will include, but not be limited to:
+Students and district employees will receive periodic training related to recognizing, reporting, and preventing discrimination and harassment.
+District employees must receive additional training related to handling reports of discrimination and harassment.

+The training will comply with Colorado state law and will include, but not be limited to, instruction on the following: